Home Guard (Sweden): Home Guard Cadets

 The Home Guard Cadets (hemvärnsungdomar) is a youth section consisting of young girls and boys aged 15–20, typically recruited at age 15–16.
-The Cadets receive military training that includes base building, L-ABCDE first aid, CPR, communications, physical training, orienteering, defense studies, basic firearms training (with .22 long rifle up to age 16 and AK4 B with red dot sight from age 17) and from age 17 and up also patrolling and leadership training (group and platoon).
+The Cadets receive military training that includes base building, first aid, communications, physical training, orienteering, defence studies, basic firearms training (with .22 long rifle up to age 16 and AK4 B with red dot sight from age 17) and from age 17 and up also patrolling and leadership training (group and platoon).
 At 18, a Cadet is allowed to undergo battle training.
 Despite this they are not officially called soldiers.

 Although there is no rank system for Cadets, the training consists of 4 1-year-long blocks named Basic Course, Continuation Course, Leadership Course Level 1 and Leadership Course Level 2 (Grundkurs, GK; Fortsättningskurs, FK; Ledarskapskurs 1, LK1; and Ledarskapskurs 2, LK2.
 LK1 and LK2 are sometimes called Practical Course, PK, and Instruktörskurs, IK which means Practical Course and Instructor Course).
 After 4 years as a Cadet, the 19- to 20-year-old has received military training equivalent to 85 days of basic military training, plus basic commander training.

 Typically, the Cadets train one day or evening every or every other week, with 10-12 weekends per year spent in the field.
 The Home Guard Cadets is the "unit" who spend the most time out on the field in the whole Home Guard.
 During training they wear the same type of uniform and equipment as the regular forces, although it may vary between the sections depending on local budget and resources.
 From 2008, a Cadet at least 18 years of age who has completed at least the first three blocks of training is welcome to take a course to repeat and improve learned skills in order to serve in the regular Home Guard at age 20.
 This is very valuable to many of them, since many of them will not be needed in the Army, Navy or Air Force but are still eager to do military service.